ger619/porfolio-revamp/README.md

-# Abol Ger Portfolio
+# Onisa Designs Websote

-> This is a portfolio where I display my previous and future projects.
+> This is a website for onisa designs

 > set up a new repository and prepare it for development using best practices (e.g. linters).